 Glucocorticoids may have a profound negative effect on wound healing.
 High therapeutic doses of adrenal corticosteroids or the syndrome of hyperadrenocorticism may cause wound dehiscence after surgery.
 The inhibition of fibroblast proliferation and collagen synthesis leads to a decrease in scar tissue formation.

 Progesterone, estrogens, and androgens are adrenal sex hormones.
 Excess secretion may be associated with a neoplasm of the zona reticularis.
 The manifestation of virilism, precocious sexual development, or feminization depends on which steroid is secreted in excess, sex of the individual, and age of onset.
 In addition, a syndrome termed atypical hyperadrenocorticism has been reported in association with excessive production of adrenal sex steroids.
-The symptoms mirror those of Cushing's syndrome (see The Pituitary Gland: Hyperadrenocorticism), despite normal or low levels of cortisol concentrations following provocative testing.
-Dogs with this syndrome have elevated concentrations of one of several adrenal steroids, which lead to the clinical signs.
-Treatment options are similar to those used in the management of Cushing's syndrome.
+The symptoms mirror those of Cushing syndrome (see Hyperadrenocorticism), despite normal or low levels of cortisol concentrations after provocative testing.
+Dogs with this syndrome have increased concentrations of one of several adrenal steroids, which lead to the clinical signs.
+Treatment options are similar to those used in the management of Cushing syndrome.